helloyifan/Databases/Chap5.md

 If so, the DBMS processes the trigger (evaluate conditon, if its true execute action)

-If a statement activates more than one trigger, the DBMS typically processes all of them in arbitrary order.
+If a statement activates more than one trigger, the DBMS typically processes all of them in **arbitrary order**.
 IMPORTANT POINT IS ACTIVATING A TRIGGER COULD IN ACTION ACTIVATE ANOTHER TRIGGER

-Potential for chain activations and the unpredicatable roder in which a DBMS processes activated triggers can make it difficult to understand the effect of a collection of triggers.
+Potential for chain activations and the unpredicatable order in which a DBMS processes activated triggers can make it difficult to understand the effect of a collection of triggers.

 #### 5.9.2 Constraints versus Triggers
 The meaning of an integrity constraint is not defined operationally, while the effect of a trigger is.

 An integrity constraint gives the DBMS more opportunities to optimize execution.
-Also itprevents data from being made inconsistent by any kind of statement, while a trigger is activated bya specical kind of statement.
+Also itprevents data from being made inconsistent by any kind of statement, while a trigger is activated by a specical kind of statement.
 Triggers allow more flexibility in maintaining database integrity and also can be used to create alerts for unusual events.

 Integrity constraints should be used when a high degree of importance is placed on execution and whenmultiple types of statements can cause integrity problems in the data.